Writer & Author Branding

 “Brand loyalty is important because it has a direct impact on profitability.
 In fact, Codex data shows that consumers are willing to pay a 66% premium for a book by a favorite author over an unknown author.”

-Oh hello, I’m Andrea, and I specialize in helping you create that author brand and brand loyalty.
+Oh hello, I’m Andrea, and I specialize in helping you create your author brand.

 Client Case Studies

 The New York Times Bestselling Author of MAID

 Stephanie came to me when her first book was set to launch in a few months.
 We worked hand-in-hand to create an author brand that she would be proud to share, utilizing branding strategy, brand messaging, and a branding and marketing plan, as well as visual brand assets in preparation for her book launch, as well as post-launch activities.
 By launch date, Stephanie had a professional website, clear brand messaging, expert brand positioning, and a plan of action.
 Her excellent book became an instant New York Times Bestseller too!
 We’ve continued to work together over the years to manage and market her brand.
 Her book even inspired the Top 10 Netflix Original Series MAID!

 “Andrea has been a CHAMPION and total BADASS in rocking my brand.
 She single handly took my old website and made absolute magic happen.
 She is a wonder at branding, at content (some of her content ended up in the book’s cover description), and has basically been a huge part of my team for a couple of years.
 I highly recommend Andrea Guevara!”